ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 **Sliding** (sometimes called **rolling with slipping**) is best defined as any CB motion that is not rolling.
 If the CB does one full rotation (neglecting friction) and did not move exactly the distance of its circumference, then its surface must have lost traction with the table at some point.
 This is what is meant by slipping.

 In particular, there are two types of slipping.
 First, the CB can be **skidding**, which occurs when $v > R \omega$.
 This is analogous to suddenly slamming on the breaks while driving, causing the tires to stop rotating, but the cars momentum continues it forward.
 Second, the CB can **spin-out**, which occurs when $v < R \omega$.
-This is analogous to suddenly flooring the gas pedal from a stationary position, causing the wheels to turn extemely fast, but not yet gaining traction with the road.
-The diagram below illustrates these two simple examples (left is skidding and right is spinning-out).
+This is analogous to suddenly flooring the gas pedal from a stationary position, causing the wheels to turn extremely fast, but not yet gaining traction with the road.

+The diagram below illustrates the two far extremes of skidding (left) and spinning-out (right), where there is no rotational velocity and no translational velocity, respectively.
 The opaque dots show the motion of a rolling CB to act as a reference.

 <center>
 <embed src="/svg/the-basic-physics-of-billiards/sliding-simplified.svg" type="image/svg+xml" width="720px" height="350px" />
 </center>

-The above diagrams are special cases.
-Below I have visualized the general case of skidding and spinning-out.
+Again, these diagrams represent the far extremes of the spectrum of skidding and spinning-out.
+Typically, there will be some rotational or translational velocities.
+Below are diagrams of the more generic cases.

 <center>
 <embed src="/svg/the-basic-physics-of-billiards/sliding.svg" type="image/svg+xml" width="800px" height="350px" />